ladrians/drlND_Navigation/Report.md

 #### Hyperparameters

-The initial configuration from the []() project was used and worked fine for this project, so changes were applied.
+The initial configuration from the [LunarLander](https://github.com/udacity/deep-reinforcement-learning/blob/master/dqn/solution/dqn_agent.py#L11) project was used and worked fine for this project, so no changes were applied.

 ```python
 BUFFER_SIZE = int(1e5)  # replay buffer size